BenSheridanEdwards/Makers_Portfolio/README.md

 <a name="Week-10"><br></a>

-## Week 10 - Solo Tech Test Preparation
+## Week 10 - Technical Testing Week

 A week to practice technical coding challenges and prepare for interviews once we graduate.